We support schools to maximise their ICT potential

 As well as offering advice and consultancy we can provide training on a one to one basis, for small or whole groups.
 Holding fully qualified teacher status with a full DBS/CRB our advisors can support teachers in the classroom.

 Catshill Learning Partnerships are Naace Delivery Partners.
 A national network of trusted educational organisations who work together to provide quality support services for schools.

 Read our testimonials below.

-Brett Laniosh is an education practitioner and NAACE Fellow with over 30 years of experience working in schools as a leader, a local authority advisor, key note speaker and a private sector consultant.
+Brett Laniosh is an education practitioner, founder of Catshill Learning Partnerships and NAACE Fellow with over 30 years of experience working in schools as a leader, a local authority advisor, key note speaker and a private sector consultant.
 He is keen to promote creative learning in schools and offers friendly, independent advice and training on a range of E-Safety, Computing and ICT themes.
 CEOP trained with NAACE ICT Mark and 360 E-Safe assessor status.
 He set up Catshill Learning Partnerships an award winning support service service for schools in 2011.